ihsn/SDCPractice/_build/html/_sources/process.rst.txt

 these confidence intervals.
 The importance of the absolute value of a deviation can only be interpreted knowing the variance of the estimate.
-Besides these specific utility measures, general utility measures, as discussed in Section 6.1, should be evaluated.
+Besides these specific utility measures, general utility measures, as discussed in the Section `Measuring Utility and Information Loss <utility.html#Measuring Utility and Information Loss` , should be evaluated.
 This is especially important if perturbative methods have been applied.
 If the data does not meet the user requirements and deviations are too large, repeat Steps 6 to 10 with different methods and/or different parameters.